-dievini explains reasons for changes in shareholdings in CureVac due to legal restructuring and obligations under a share program
+dievini Explains Reasons for Changes in Shareholdings In CureVac Due To Legal Restructuring and Obligations Under a Share Program

-DGAP-News: dievini Hopp BioTech holding GmbH & Co.
-KG / Key word(s): Statement
+WALLDORF, GERMANY / ACCESSWIRE / October 18, 2021 / dievini Hopp BioTech holding GmbH & Co.
+KG ("dievini"), a holding company of SAP co-founder Dietmar Hopp with an investment focus on innovative biotechnology companies, announced today that it and …

-dievini explains reasons for changes in shareholdings in CureVac due to legal restructuring and obligations under a share program
+WALLDORF, GERMANY / ACCESSWIRE / October 18, 2021 / dievini Hopp BioTech holding GmbH & Co.
+KG ("dievini"), a holding company of SAP co-founder Dietmar Hopp with an investment focus on innovative biotechnology companies, announced today that it and …

-Walldorf, Germany, October 18, 2021 - dievini Hopp BioTech holding GmbH & Co.
+WALLDORF, GERMANY / ACCESSWIRE / October 18, 2021 / dievini Hopp BioTech holding GmbH & Co.
 KG ("dievini"), a holding company of SAP co-founder Dietmar Hopp with an investment focus on innovative biotechnology companies, announced today that it and certain related parties filed on October 15, 2021, with the United States Securities and Exchange Commission an amendment to its Schedule 13D with respect to the common shares of CureVac.

 The amendment was required due to the implementation of holding entities on the shareholder level of dievini as well as the fulfillment of dievini's obligations to transferring shares to CureVac within the virtual shares program for its management board and selected key members.
 Due to these changes and reduction in the beneficial ownership, the amendment was required by law without undue delay.